billw2/rpi-clone/README.md

     -x      - use set -x for very verbose bash shell script debugging -V      - print rpi-clone version.
 ```
-+ If /etc/fstab uses device names:
-	+ SD card to bootable USB flash or hard disk clones: use "-e sdX"
-      to set up the destination fstab and cmdline.txt.
-	+ USB disk to SD card slot (mmcblk0) clones: "-e mmcblk0p" is assumed.
++ See examples below for command line options usage.
 + rpi-clone version 1 briefly had a -s option that is replaced with a
   -s option that has different meaning.

 ## rpi-clone Example Runs
-#### 1) First clone to a new SD card
+#### 1) First clone to a new SD card in USB card reader
 In this example a new SD card in a USB card reader has been plugged in
 that I want to clone to.
 It shows up as sdb because I have another USB
 disk sda plugged in.
 Look in /proc/partitions to see where yours is.